BlacklightsC/Touhou-Presence/README.md

 # Touhou-Presence
-Discord Rich Presence by Touhou Project
+Discord Rich Presence for about Touhou Project

 This project will work without dll injection.